Northumbria Police and Crime Commissioner: Police sergeant training

-Crime Awareness Raising
+Crime awareness raising

 Working with Newcastle Council funding from the late night levy the PCC secured the provision of a Safe Haven vehicle staffed by paramedics for anyone finding themselves vulnerable on a night out in the town.

 The PCC publicly lobbied the Home Secretary to ban 'legal highs' and prosecute the people supplying such drugs.
 A drop in the occurrence of offences associated with the use of such drugs has been noted following the enactment of the Novel Psychoactive Substances (NPS) Act 2016.

-Community Confidence
+Community confidence

 Through working with Northumbria Police the PCC helped bring about the introduction of 30 LGBT Liaison Officers to promote awareness of LGBT issues, encourage reporting of homophobic/transphobic crime and help ensure a victim led approach for such crimes.

 In 2016 the Office for National Statistics (ONS) revealed that Northumbria Police recorded a total of 94,002 crimes in the year ending March, an increase of 29% on the previous 12-month period.
 Both the PCC and the police believe that this increase is significantly due to increased public confidence and improved recording of offences.

-Domestic & Sexual Abuse
+Domestic and sexual abuse

-Working in partnership with the Vulnerable Adults Multi-Agency Safeguarding Hub (MASH) pilot in Gateshead the PCC, helped to incorporate Domestic Abuse in their remit and to focus on children who are living in a household where this occurs.
+Working in partnership with the Vulnerable Adults Multi-Agency Safeguarding Hub (MASH) pilot in Gateshead the PCC intended to incorporate domestic abuse into their remit and to focus on children who are living in a household where domestic abuse occurs.

-The PCC has developed its own Violence Against Women and Girls strategy which may have assisted in increasing the prosecutions for such crimes in the region.